Maluscat/utility-wheel/README.md

 ## Styling
-Take a look at the [Less](./style/less) files for an overview of the styling.
+You can take a look at the [Less](./style/less) files to get an overview of the default styling.
+It is very minimal and can thus easily be overridden and extended!

 ### CSS Variables
 There are some CSS variables available which should cover most of the basic